neondatabase-labs/pgpi/README.md

 If your Postgres client is using `sslrootcert=system`, `sslmode=verify-full` or `sslmode=verify-ca` you’ll need to either:

 1. Downgrade that to `sslmode=require` or lower; or
-2. Supply `pgpi` with a TLS certificate that’s trusted according to `sslrootcert`, plus the corresponding private key, using the `--ssl-cert` and `--ssl-key` options.
+2. Supply `pgpi` with a TLS certificate that’s trusted according to `sslrootcert`, plus the corresponding private key, using the `--client-ssl-cert` and `--client-ssl-key` options.

 If your Postgres client is using `channel_binding=require`, you’ll need to:

 1. Downgrade that to `channel_binding=disable`; or
 2. Downgrade to `channel_binding=prefer` _and_ use the `--override-auth` option to have `pgpi` perform authorization on the client’s behalf (cleartext, MD5 and SCRAM auth are supported, by requesting the client’s password in cleartext); or
-3. Supply `pgpi` with precisely the same certificate and private key the server is using, via the `--ssl-cert` and `--ssl-key` options.
+3. Supply `pgpi` with precisely the same certificate and private key the server is using, via the `--client-ssl-cert` and `--client-ssl-key` options.

 ### Security: connection to server

-`pgpi` has `--sslmode` and `--sslrootcert` options that work the same as those options to `libpq`.
-To secure the onward connection to a server with an SSL certificate signed by a public CA, specify `--sslrootcert=system`.
+`pgpi` has `--server-sslmode` and `--server-sslrootcert` options that work the same as those options to `libpq`.
+To secure the onward connection to a server with an SSL certificate signed by a public CA, specify `--server-sslrootcert=system`.

 ### Logging